demensky/demensky.com/index.md

 #### Unit tests for server API

-Writing tests to test the server API.
+Writing tests to verify the server API.
 First time using [TypeScript][typescript] for non-personal purposes, it got rid of typos and reduced debugging sessions.

 #### Admin panel for platform module